Sashlyn-Govindasamy-Dev/Sashlyn-Govindasamy-Dev/README.md

 Hi there 👋

-- 👨‍🎓 I am a Software Engineering Student at WeThinkCode_, and I am very passionate about learning and developing in the field.
+- 👨‍🎓 I am a technical Operations Intern at Merchant Capital, I work with Salesforce, Synatic and I am currently dabbling in SharePoint Development.
-- 🔭 I’m currently working on personal projects to showcase on my GitHub.
-Projects are fairly simple for now because I am focused on learning basic concepts thoroughly.
 - 🌱 I’m currently learning a lot of stuff, a bit like Alice in Wonderland, tumbling down a rabbit hole 🐰